Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Conclusions

-{ Both environments exhibit a variation of the magnetization of the ions and electrons with altitude, with magnetization being defined by the { ratio of gyrofrequency to collision frequency}.
+{ Both environments exhibit a variation of the magnetization of the ions and electrons with altitude, with magnetization being defined by the ratio of collision frequency to gyrofrequency.
 The magnetization is also a measure of how mobile the ions and electrons are in the presence of neutrals.
-As the magnetization depends on magnetic field, we found a range of behavior in the chromosphere, but for certain magnetic field cases we found a similar behavior of the magnetization and mobility in both the chromosphere and the I/T. In general, at low heights, the electrons and ions are unmagnetized due to high collision rates with neutrals. { With increasing altitude, the electrons become mobile first, and the perpendicular current is a combination of Pedersen ($\mb{J}_{P}$) and Hall ($\mb{J}_{H}$) current.
-Higher up still, the ions become magnetized and Pedersen current dominates with the Pedersen current heating efficiency (\ref{eq:eff}) $\rightarrow 1$.} We found that for the 1D I/T model, there are three regions, representing unmagnetized plasma (M1), magnetized electrons and unmagnetized ions (M2), and magnetized plasma (M3).
-In the middle of the M2 region is a height at which the conductivity became anisotropic (this is where $\Gamma=\xi_{n}k_{e}k_{in}$ become larger than unity, and is also the height at which heating by Pedersen current becomes important see below).
+As the magnetization depends on magnetic field, we found a range of behavior in the chromosphere, but for certain magnetic field cases we found a similar behavior of the magnetization and mobility in both the chromosphere and the I/T. In general, at low heights, the electrons and ions are unmagnetized due to high collision rates with neutrals.
+With increasing altitude, the electrons become mobile first, driving first mainly Pedersen currents, then Hall and Pedersen currents.
+Higher up still, the ions become magnetized and drive Pedersen currents also.
+We found that for the 1D I/T model, there are three regions, representing unmagnetized plasma (M1), magnetized electrons and unmagnetized ions (M2), and magnetized plasma (M3).
+In the middle of the M2 region is a height at which the conductivity became anisotropic (this is where $\Gamma=\xi_{n}k_{e}k_{in}$ become larger than unity, and is also the height at which Pedersen heating becomes important see below).
 Similar transitions were seen in the chromosphere, with a variation of the altitude of these transitions for different magnetic field models.
 This anisotropy can also be seen in the relative contribution of current dissipation by perpendicular currents and parallel currents, and is a factor in the location at which the field becomes force-free. }